 - Barcelona: 10–11x

-This is not indicative of a speculative bubble.
+Importantly, this is not indicative of a speculative bubble.

 It reflects a market where pricing is increasingly driven by international capital, not local purchasing power.